-Increase Charitable Donations with These 5 Words
+Increase Charitable Donations With These 5 Words

 “A small $10 donation will feed a child for seven days.”

-When you go into a store and buy a book, you get to walk away holding that object in your hands.
-The gratification is instant.
+Using the words “instantly” or “immediately” is one way marketers have found to increase conversions.
+However, when you go into a store and make a purchase, you immediately walk away holding that object in your hands, so the gratification is instant.
 When you donate to a charitable cause, the return is less immediate and concrete.

-“When you make a gift, you will instantly receive a profile of one of the families whose lives are being transformed by our programs.”
+“When you make a gift, you will instantly receive an email with a profile of a family whose lives are being transformed by our programs.”

 “Make a donation to support our expert oncologists’ research.”